tmclnk/newman-reporter-json-stats/README.md

 Units are milliseconds, bytes, or epoch milliseconds.

-- `offset` is milliseconds from the start of the request
+- `timing.offset` is milliseconds from the start of the request
-- `timingPhases` is milliseconds of each phase
+- `timing.phases` is milliseconds of each phase

 ## Rationale - Continuous Testing